Murder of Michele Avila: Conviction and aftermath

 Irene Avila later said she had no reason to suspect Severson or Doyle were involved in her daughter's death.
-Both had attended Avila's funeral and Doyle sent the family a sympathy card along with $20.
-Severson also moved in with Irene Avila for a time to console her and become a "surrogate daughter" (although this is disputed by Severson).
+Both attended Avila's funeral and Doyle sent the family a sympathy card along with $20.
+Severson also moved in with Irene Avila for a time to console her and become a "surrogate daughter" (although Severson disputes this).
 Severson was also seemingly obsessed with the murder.
 She visited Avila's grave several times a week, covered the walls of her room with pictures of Avila and newspaper clippings about the crime, and repeatedly visited the creek where Avila's body was found.
-At one point, she told Irene Avila that she had seen Michele's ghost.
+At one point, she told Irene Avila that she saw Michele's ghost.

 Police had no leads and the case went cold.
-On July 26, 1988, Eva Chirumbolo, another teen who had taken the 45-minute drive into the mountains, came forward and told police about the murder.
+On July 26, 1988, Eva Chirumbolo, another teen who took the 45-minute drive into the mountains, told police about the murder.
 Severson and Doyle were arrested and charged with first degree murder.
-According to the prosecutors, Severson and Doyle lured Avila to the creek and then proceeded to yell at her about her promiscuity.
+According to the prosecutors, Severson and Doyle lured Avila to the creek and then yelled at her about her promiscuity.
 Both girls accused her of having sex with their boyfriends and told her that she had messed up too many relationships.
 The two then held Avila face down in approximately six inches of water.
-To hold her body down in the water, the two placed a 4 foot, 100 lb log on her body.
+To hold her body down in the water, they placed a 4 foot, 100 lb log on her body.

 In March 1990, Severson and Doyle were convicted of second degree murder, and sentenced to 15 years to life in prison.
 The jurors later said they were not convinced that the murder was planned and rejected the first degree murder charge.
 Karen Severson was released from prison on December 9, 2011, after serving 21.5 years.
 Laura Doyle was released from prison in December 2012 after serving 22 years.

-After Severson got out of prison, she began promoting a memoir about the crime and her prison experience and made a deal to have a film produced.
+After Severson left prison, she began promoting a memoir about the crime and her prison experience and made a deal to have a film produced.
 Avila's family sued her in 2015, seeking to take the profits of the sales.
-Because of this, the State of California passed Missy's Law, requiring entities who are helping publish works made by criminals to contact the families of the victims about said works.
+Because of this, the State of California passed Missy's Law, requiring entities who are helping publish works made by criminals to contact the families of the victims about the works.